Clostridioides (Clostridium) difficile Infection

 - Surgery, such as:

 - Partial colectomy—The affected part of the colon is removed.
-The two healthy ends are joined.
+The 2 healthy ends are joined.

 - Illeostomy with irrigation—The small intestine is brought through the abdominal wall to allow stool to leave the body.
 A liquid is used to flush the colon.